tksh164/OneNoteStats/README.md

 # OneNoteStats

-This is command-line tool for OneNote notebook.
+This is a command-line tool for OneNote notebook.

 ## License